Post-Institute Seminar Presentations

-How To Prepare For & Succeed With Value-Based Reimbursement: An OPEN MINDS Executive Seminar On Organizational Readiness Assessment For Value-Based Contracting
+How To Prepare For & Succeed With Value-Based Reimbursement: An OPEN MINDS Executive Seminar On Organizational Readiness For Value-Based Contracting

 Once organizations gain the competencies needed for value-based contracting and have a leadership team with the necessary skills, the next important area to focus upon is the competencies that are needed to respond to and acquire a value-based contract.
 To help organizations assess their readiness, OPEN MINDS has developed its population health/value-based readiness assessment tool.
 This tool has been used to help organizations across the country ensure their teams are prepared for value-based contracting and have all the required competencies needed for success.
 Key areas of the assessment include: